Stalkero/lcloud-aws/README.md

 To be able to execute this script i needed to have AWS CLI installed on the instance

-The first thing what i've done was to install AWS CLI with `apt-get install awscli` but apt return no such result of a package `awscli`.
+The first thing what i've done was to install AWS CLI with `sudo apt-get install awscli` but apt return no such result of a package `awscli`.

-So i've tried with `apt-get install aws-cli` and again still no results.
+So i've tried with `sudo apt-get install aws-cli` and again still no results.

 But this time shell suggested that `aws-cli` is available to install with snap.